Skip to content

 PROJECT_STATE is managed by sase project.
 If you edit this field by hand, keep it before RUNNING: or the first NAME: line and use one of the valid lowercase values.

-Project Aliases
+Project Names and Aliases

 Validation rules: